Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

-- **Continuous Feedback Mechanism**: A structured framework will be established for the ongoing gathering and analysis of community feedback regarding the effectiveness of core values in guiding community initiatives and actions.
+- **Continuous Feedback Framework**: A systematic method for the ongoing collection and analysis of community feedback regarding the effectiveness of core values in guiding community initiatives and actions will be established.
 - **Enhanced Understanding**: We will improve understanding of core values through educational initiatives and clear communication.
 - **Ongoing Feedback Mechanisms**: Structured feedback collection periods will be established to continually refine core value proposals.
 - **Strengthened Connections**: We will foster deeper connections among community members through meaningful discussions and collaborative efforts.